-The topics listed are intended to provide a frame of reference for current Minerva interests and are not meant to be restrictive.
+The topics listed are intended to provide a frame of reference for current Minerva interests though not to be restrictive.
 Topics are not mutually exclusive and proposals may consider issues relating to questions, scope, or regions beyond those listed.

-More detailed descriptions can be found in the FY14 Broad Agency Announcement.
+More detailed descriptions can be found in the FY15 Broad Agency Announcement.

-Recent developments in South Asia, West Africa, and the Middle East highlight the need for improved understanding of influence and mobilization, especially when leading to violence.
-Decreasing terrorism and political violence requires an understanding of the underlying forces that shape motivations and mobilize action.
+Recent developments in the Middle East, West Africa, and Central Eurasia highlight the need for improved understanding of influence and mobilization, especially when leading to violence.
+Mitigating terrorism and political violence requires an understanding of the underlying social and cultural forces that shape motivations and mobilize action.
 The United States and its partners must consider these cultural dynamics to effectively craft communications and operations that fulfill their intended purposes while mitigating potential unintended consequences.

-The objective of this research track is to develop new insights into the social dynamics within states in general and authoritarian states in particular, and examinethe factors that impacti societal resilience, societal collapse, and the corresponding tipping points.
-The Department of Defense is interested in innovative frameworks and new data that may assist policymakers in developing improved methods for anticipating and identifying potential areas of unrest, instability, and conflict.
-Insights may inform strategic thinking about resource allocation for defense efforts and humanitarian aid as well as insights for national policy and engagement with both state and non-state actors before, during, and after transformations like those seen in recent regime transitions in North Africa and the Middle East.
+The objective of this research track is to develop new insights into the social dynamics within regions and states (particularly those of strategic interest to DOD) and examine the factors that affect societal resilience to external "shock" events and corresponding tipping points.
+Specifically, the Department of Defense is interested in better anticipating and identifying potential areas of unrest, instability, and conflict.
+Insights, frameworks, and data should inform strategic thinking about resource allocation across defense missions (including in the cyber realm) as well as improve policy and engagement strategies before, during, and after societal shifts like those seen recently in North Africa and the Middle East.

-The objective of this research track is to offer new theories, models, and approaches to power projection and conflict escalation that consider strategic behavior between various transnational actors across domains in a globalized, rapidly interconnecting, and cyber-enabled world.
-For rising military powers, this research will yield a deeper understanding of the social, cultural, and historical factors that define strategic priorities, drive approaches to international engagement, and shape state-internal balances of power between political, military, and industrial forces.
+The objective of this research track is to offer new theories, models, and approaches to power projection and conflict escalation that consider strategic behavior among various transnational actors across domains in a globalized, rapidly interconnecting, and cyber-enabled world.
+For rising military powers in particular, this research will yield a deeper understanding of the social, cultural, and historical factors that define strategic priorities, drive approaches to international engagement, and shape state-internal balances of power between political, military, and industrial forces.